copernicus-mogley/zkav.club/workshops/README.md

 In 2026 we’re evolving Zk Av Club Workshops into a simple format: conversational sessions where people learn by doing.

 Foundry isn’t continuing as a program, but last year’s sessions are still great examples of the culture—practical, friendly, experimental.
+Check out the list of past workshops below.

 If you want to teach something, test an idea in public, or learn together with your community, you’re in the right place.